BaraoVlask/WebLabLC/README.md

 ## 📜 Licença

-Este projeto está sob a licença Creative Commons. É recomendado adicionar um arquivo `LICENSE` ao repositório para especificar qual das [licenças Creative Commons](https://creativecommons.org/licenses/) se aplica.
+Este projeto está sob a licença Creative Commons.